Carrie-Luk/STAT350_LungCancer/README.md

 ![lowestdeathrate](https://user-images.githubusercontent.com/58402986/101437096-52460c80-38c4-11eb-8bc8-129116adf3e9.jpg)
 **Figure 10: Bottom 3 Counties with the Lowest Death Rate**

-To further support the effect of the variables we have mentioned, we will answer the second question by looking at our sorted data and listing out the counties:
-Starting with the county with the highest incidence rate, the top three are:
-- Williamsburg City, Virginia
-- Charlottesville city, Virginia
-- Powell County, Kentucky

-The counties with the lowest incidence rate are:
-- Hudspeth County, Texas
-- Presidio County, Texas
-- Aleutians West Census Area, Alaska

-The counties with the highest death rate are:
-- Woodson County, Kansas
-- Madison County, Mississippi
-- Powell County, Kentucky

-The counties with the lowest death rate are:
-- Eagle County, Colorado
-- Presidio County, Texas
-- Pitkin County, Colorado

 An interesting point is that Aleutians West Census Area has a very low poverty percentage, which is also correlated with the high median income which we do see.
 Our data analysis implied that it is likely for the county to have a low incidence rate if the citizens have the resources to keep themselves healthy.
 However, the same could go for the other end of the spectrum: having the resources to be unhealthy, which could explain why counties with high incidence rates also have a high median income.